maciakl/lamp/Readme.markdown

     cd lamp
     vagrant up

 That's it.
-The `setup.sh` script will be ran automatically and will install all the dependencies.
-You should now have full blown lamp stack ready to go.
+The `setup.sh` script will be ran automatically, will install all the dependencies and clean up after itself.
+You should now have full blown lamp stack ready to go with a minimalistic vagrant file.

-If you are planning to use this for a project you probably want to clean up your working dir and get rid of git stuff:

-    rm -rf .git Readme*

-Now you should have a clean vagrant VM.
-Tip: keep `.gitignore` file.
-If you decide to create a new git repo here, it will automatically exclude the `.vagrant` folder.

-Note: if you delete `setup.sh` make sure you delete the following line from `Vagrantfile` as well:

-    config.vm.provision "shell", path: "./setup.sh"

-If you don't then vagrant will look for it next time you do `vagrant up`, realize it is missing and fail to boot.
-If the line is not there, it will be all good.
+Note: the provisioning script has a clean-up logic which makes it delete itself along with all the git repository cruft.

 Customizing
 ---